 It can take a long time to earn enough to cash out for a reward.
-If you earn a max 80 points every day, it’ll still take you four months to earn a reward.
+If you earn the maximum of 80 points every day, it’ll still take you four months to earn a reward.

 StickK isn’t just a weight loss app, it’s an app to help you commit to any kind of goal, whether it’s losing weight or competing in an Ironman.
-Users have to sign Commitment Contracts that cost money if you renege on your goal.
+Users have to sign Commitment Contracts that cost money if they don’t reach their goal.

 If you fail to meet your goal, the money will go to a pre-determined person, charity, or StickK itself.
-You can also pick a charity whose mission you don’t support for some extra motivation to succeed.
+You can also pick a charity with a mission you don’t support for some extra motivation to succeed.

 An official StickK “referee” will verify your claims.
 You can also invite people to watch your progress and encourage you.

 If you choose an ongoing commitment, you have to submit a report every week to update StickK on your progress.
 You can also pick a one-shot commitment, where you only report at the very end.

 StickK referees are the ones who decide if you successfully completed your check-in.
 What’s interesting is that the referee is someone you know, such as a friend or partner.